 Some people mistakenly believe that using all capital letters in their subject line is a great way to get the attention of the recipient.
 What they fail to realize is that using all caps is a great way to trigger SPAM filters, and even if your message gets through, it’s annoying, makes you look shady, and just isn’t professional.

-The purpose of the subject line is to let the recipient know what your email is about.
+The purpose of the subject line is to let the recipient know what your email is about and to get them to open it.
 You want to be clear and compelling so the recipient will open your email to read more.

 Too many times, senders sacrifice clarity in an effort to be clever or to make their email seem more important than it really is.
 Here’s a pretty easy way to determine if your subject line is clear enough.
 Show just the subject line to a friend or colleague who hasn’t read the email, and ask them to tell you what they think the email is about.
 If they’re unable to answer correctly, it’s probably a pretty good indication that your subject line isn’t clear enough.